giesselmann/nanopype/docs/configuration.md

 **Raw data**
 :	Raw nanopore read data is organized in directories per flow-cell.
 The name is used to parse important experimental information such as flow-cell type and sequencing kit.
-	A suggested pattern is *20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01* with fixed first four fields and an arbitrary number of user defined fields at the end.
+	A suggested pattern is *20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01* with fixed first four fields and an arbitrary number of user defined tags at the end.
 	Nanopype will search a *reads/* subfolder for tar archives containing packed fast5 files with signal values from the sequencer.
 A *reads.fofn* can be created to index the run and enable efficient extraction of reads of interest.

 **Processing**
 :	One or multiple sequencing runs are processed batch-wise and merged into tracks.
 A working directory requires a local workflow configuration.
+Modules create subdirectories with batch results for e.g. sequences, alignments, methylation calls.

 ## Environment